Are you concerned that you or someone you care about has a gambling problem?

 What does the Helpline do?

-The Problem Gambling Helpline (PGH) serves three main functions for the gambler and/or family member who calls.
+The Problem Gambling Helpline (PGH) serves these main functions for the gambler and/or family member who calls:

 To refer or provide information to problem gamblers and concerned significant others to appropriate resources that include:

 - Problem Gambling Services/Bettor Choice treatment programs in the geographical area of the caller

 - Gamblers Anonymous and Gam-Anon meetings or other self-help groups

 - Literature about problem gambling